Back to Results

 David Kinley's In a Rain of Dust tells the harrowing story of this international legal drama.
 Facing deep-pocketed opponents and a century of established legal precedent, Meeran's case before the UK courts seemed hopeless.
 But after nine years of painstaking investigation, agonizing setbacks, vaudevillian escapades, and unlikely champions, Meeran prevailed.
 Drawing on dozens of interviews with key players and countless hours poring over thousands of documents across three continents, Kinley reveals an epic tale of triumph and justice against all odds.
 He also highlights the profound political implications that victims faced in the newly post-Apartheid South Africa, where the case was widely seen as a test of racial as well as economic redemption.

 Asbestos mining in South Africa left a legacy of callous neglect, suffering, and corporate coverups.
-Working conditions in South Africa's asbestos mines and mills—described as a never-ending "rain of dust"—persisted for two decades after they had been outlawed in the UK and the United States.
+Working conditions in the country's asbestos mines and mills—described as a never-ending "rain of dust"—persisted for two decades after they had been outlawed in the United Kingdom and the United States.
 Meeran's case against Cape represented a turning point in making corporations pay for their human rights abuses overseas, and its impact helped launch the global corporate social responsibility movement that continues today.

 About